michel4j/mxdc/docs/source/overview.rst

 .. note::

    Based on the state of the beamline, and whether or not certain operations may be in progress, not all commands may available at all times.
-For example, the Beam ON/OFF switch can only be turned ON but is disabled when ON, to prevent inadvertent disruption of on-going experiments.